smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2025/bingo_stats_rough_draft.md

 - ***TIE***: Brandon Sanderson and Terry Pratchett, each with 56 unique books read
 - T. Kingfisher, with 48 unique books read
-- ***TIE***: Adrian Tchaikovsky and Lois McMaster Bujold, each with 42 unique books read
+- Lois McMaster Bujold, with 43 unique books read
+- Adrian Tchaikovsky, with 42 unique books read
 - Martha Wells, with 40 unique books read
 - Stephen King, with 38 unique books read
-- ***TIE***: Rick Riordan and Tamora Pierce, each with 36 unique books read
+- ***TIE***: Rick Riordan and Seanan McGuire and Tamora Pierce, each with 36 unique books read
-- Seanan McGuire, with 35 unique books read
 - Ursula K. Le Guin, with 34 unique books read
 - Jim Butcher, with 30 unique books read
 - Robin Hobb, with 28 unique books read

 As with books, most authors were read only once.
-There were an average of 5.1 reads per author.
+There were an average of 5.3 reads per author.

 The following tables represent a best-effort attempt at a statistical breakdown of author demographics.
-The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 394 times for each of his demographic groups.
+The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 395 times for each of his demographic groups.
 The "Unique %" column represents the unique number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts only once, no matter how many squares or cards he appears on.